PJM Glossary

 Extra High Voltage (EHV)

-This refers to 345kV and above on the PJM system.
+Refers to 345 kV transmission lines and above on the PJM system.

 F